(Disclosure: Some of the links below may be affiliate links)

 Which is cheaper – Revolut or N26?

-Price is probably what most people are interested in: how much fees they are going to pay with these services.
+Price is probably what most people are interested in.
+So, we must ask ourselves: how much fees we will pay for these services?

-Let’s start with withdrawal in Euros.
-N26 allows you five withdrawal in euros per month.
+We start with withdrawal in Euros.
+N26 allows you five withdrawals in euros per month.
 After this limit, you will pay 2 EUR per withdrawal.
-With Revolut, you will get 200 EUR withdrawal free per month.
+With Revolut, you will get a 200 EUR withdrawal free per month.
 After this, you will pay a 2% fee on the total withdrawal.

 For other currencies, N26 will make you pay a 1.7% fee on each withdrawal.
 For Revolut, you can get it for free up to the 200 EUR equivalent.
 After this, you will also pay a 2% fee.